cylc/cylc-doc/src/installation.rst

 .. tip::

-   For example Conda environments and installation options see :ref:`conda environments` for examples and details.
+   For examples of Conda environments and installation options see :ref:`conda environments` for examples and details.

 The Cylc Components